rkc7h/ithriv/backend/README.md

 This is the API for iTHRIV, a Translational Medicine service that provides a searchable, browsable index of resources avaialable to reseachers, clinicians and the public, to improve access and improve health care in our community.

 ## Platform
 This is a Python3 / Flask based api.
 It relies on a Relational Database for storing and organizing resources.
 It uses Elastic Search as a full text search engine for locating resources.
-It will use Nutch to crawl a currated list of related websites.
+It will use Scrapy to crawl a currated list of related websites.

 ### Prerequisites
 #### Python 3 and python3-dev, and some cryptography libraries